 There you have it; a correctly inferred schema, from data which wasn't entirely clean in the first place (our dates are in MM/DD/YY format as opposed to MM/DD/YYYY, but Google still gets it right.
 How?
 Because Google).

 It Doesn't End Here

-I hope it goes without saying that abusing Google BigQuery's API to generate schemas for you is only a small, obscure use case of what Google BigQuery is intended to do, and what it can do for you.
-That said, I need to stop this fanboying post before anybody realizes I'll promote their products for free forever (I think I may have passed that point).
+Auto-generating schemas via Google BigQuery's API is only a small, obscure use case of what Google BigQuery is intended to do.
+Now if you'll excuse me, I need to stop this fanboying post before anybody realizes I'll promote their products for free forever (I think I may have passed that point).

 In case you're interested, the source code for this script has been uploaded to Github below.